The Strategic Detour

 Mission: NorAm Cup Podiums

-The NorAm Cup Tour kicked off on home snow at the Utah Olympic Park and Ashton came out charging.
+The NorAm Cup Tour kicked off on home snow at the Utah Olympic Park, and Ashton came out charging:

 • UOP Day 2: Canceled due to weather.
 Momentum paused, but not broken.

-With limited points from the U.S. stop, Ashton flew to Quebec, Canada, on February 18 — a familiar site where he’d trained earlier in the season.
+With limited results from the U.S. stop, Ashton flew to Quebec, Canada, on February 18 — a familiar site where he’d trained earlier in the season.
 The stakes were high.
 The goal was clear.

 Next Stop: Kazakhstan